Ruth Stricker Dayton Campus Center, 236

 The College Events Calendar includes information regarding art, music, theater, athletics, films, lectures, and much more.
 Be sure to check it out!

 Stuff to do in the Area

-Grandview Movie Theater is located at 1830 Grand Ave (0.5 mi west of campus) has new movies available just moments from your doorstep.
+Grandview Movie Theater is located at 1830 Grand Ave (0.5 mi west of campus) and has new movies available just moments from your doorstep.
 Check out the website for showtimes and coupons.

 Dunn Bros Coffee has live music tonight.
 In fact they have live music every night.
 Located at 1569 Grand Ave (just east of campus) this is a great place to relax, do homework, and enjoy local musicians.

 Tea Garden is located at 1692 Grand Ave (0.25 mi west of campus) and is open until 1am on the weekend.
-The Tea Garden becomes a fantastic alternative venue to late night clubbing with a live DJ and jazz entertainment.
+The Tea Garden is a fantastic alternative venue to late night clubbing with a live DJ and jazz entertainment.
 Offering lavender tea shakes, passion fruit coolers and much more.